bruised-ego-labs/Nancy/README.md

 ## 2. High-Level Architecture

-Project Nancy uses a "Three-Brain" architecture to synthesize information from different kinds of data stores, providing answers with deep contextual awareness.
+Project Nancy uses a **"Four-Brain" architecture** to synthesize information from different kinds of data stores, providing answers with deep contextual awareness and intelligent natural language processing.

 *   **🧠 Vector Brain (ChromaDB & FastEmbed):** Handles semantic search.
 It finds text snippets that are conceptually similar to a user's query, even if the keywords don't match exactly.
 *   **🧠 Analytical Brain (DuckDB):** Handles structured metadata.
 It stores and retrieves concrete facts about data, such as filenames, file sizes, types, and creation dates.
 *   **🧠 Relational Brain (Neo4j):** Handles the knowledge graph.
 It stores and queries the *relationships* between data, people, and concepts, such as who `AUTHORED` a specific document.
+*   **🧠 Linguistic Brain (Ollama/Gemma):** Handles intelligent query analysis and response synthesis using a local Gemma LLM for zero-cost, private AI operations.

-These three brains are orchestrated by a central **Query Orchestrator** that combines their strengths to produce a single, context-rich answer.
+These four brains are orchestrated by an enhanced **Query Orchestrator** that intelligently combines their strengths to produce natural language responses with comprehensive fallback support (local LLM → cloud APIs → mock responses).

 ## 3. Project Structure